Conferences, Roundtables, and Workshops

 Nagla Rizk was a keynote speaker in the ICTLearn 2020 14th International Conference Internet Education hosted by the Arab Forum for Human and Technology Development (AFHTD).

 Fellow keynote speakers; Moataz Khorshid, former Minister of Higher Education and Scientific Research, Egypt.
 Professor Mahmoud Saqr, President of the Academy of Scientific Research, Egypt.
-Professor Moheb Al-Rafei, former Minister of Education, Egypt.
-Professor Mohamed Jemni, director of ICT, ALECSO League of Arab States, digital and knowledge solutions consultant UAE.
+Moheb Al-Rafei, former Minister of Education, Egypt.
+Mohamed Jemni, director of ICT, ALECSO League of Arab States, digital and knowledge solutions consultant UAE.
 Professor visitor Sherif Hasim USA, NY State University.
-Professor Magdy ElNashar Curtin University, Australia.
+Magdy ElNashar Curtin University, Australia.
 Professor Manel Medhioub, University of Esprit, Tunisia.
 Aisha Abdul Hamid El-Tarif University, Algeria.
-Professor Rana Al-Aloul Dean - Gaza University Palestine.
+Rana Al-Aloul Dean - Gaza University Palestine.

 December 6, 2020